-JFRF’s founder and president, Dr. Keren Brown Wilson, was motivated to set up the foundation in the mid 1970s because of words spoken by her mother, Jessie F. Richardson.
+JFRF’s founder and CEO, Dr. Keren Brown Wilson, was motivated to set up the foundation in the mid 1970s because of words spoken by her mother, Jessie F. Richardson.
 She asked her daughter, “Why don’t you do something to help people like me?”
 At the time, Dr. Wilson was a graduate student in gerontology and her mother was a 65-year-old nursing home resident.
 Her mother’s words directed the course of Dr. Wilson’s professional work with frail, low-income elders.
 JFRF became an operating foundation in 2002.
 We are funded by individual, corporate and foundation donors, in addition to grants and contracts for services performed.
-The President, Board of Directors and Advisory Council receive no compensation for their work.
+The Board of Directors and Advisory Council receive no compensation for their work.
 JFRF is a registered 501(c)(3) not-for-profit organization registered in the state of Oregon and our EIN is 93-1316345.

 OUR MISSION AND WHO WE ARE

 At our core, JFRF works to improve conditions for vulnerable older adults in developing areas and the communities in which they live.
 Our mission best describes how we do this: The Jessie F. Richardson Foundation empowers communities, in resource constrained areas, to provide multi-generational support for underserved older adults.
-Click here to see our 2015 Annual Report.

 WHAT WE DO

 We succeed in achieving our mission by investing in long-term partnerships to build capacity in local communities.
 We listen and seek to understand the needs within communities, then promote the development of effective, culturally sensitive, and sustainable solutions by utilizing available resources.
 JFRF is constantly working with and seeking new partner organizations and individuals to enhance our skills and process knowledge to improve execution of our model.
 We strive to work with communities to strengthen human assets and organizational processes so that both can support collective community priorities.